 Jalada Mobile Literary and Arts festival is a cross between a traditional festival and a literary bus tour.

-From the 3rd - 31st March 2017 Jalada Mobile Literary and Arts festival will celebrate cultural diversity, situate the place of languages and translations in the 21st century, and revitalize linkages and cross-cultural interchange between Africa and the world.
+From the 3rd - 31st March 2017 Jalada Mobile Literary and Arts festival celebrated cultural diversity, explored the place of languages and translations in the 21st century, and continued to develop linkages and cross-cultural interchange between Africa and the world.

-There will be panel discussions, performances, master classes, workshops, exhibitions, and film screenings, as well as novel techniques in digital mapping and mobile phone mini-documentaries to participate in across these 12 towns.
+There were panel discussions, performances, master classes, workshops, exhibitions, and film screenings, as well as novel techniques in digital mapping and mobile phone mini-documentaries to participate in across these 12 towns.

-The British Council has awarded Jalada the new Art new Audiences grant
+The British Council awarded Jalada the new Art new Audiences grant

-The Rwanda leg of the festival will take place from the 17th - 19th March 2017 and will feature multi-lingual performances, panel discussions, performances, and a poetry workshop.
+The Rwanda leg of the festival that took place from the 17th - 19th March 2017 featured multi-lingual performances, panel discussions, performances, and a poetry workshop.

-The workshop will explore the dreams and aspirations of young Burundian refugees in Kigali.
+The workshop explored the dreams and aspirations of young Burundian refugees in Kigali.
 The selected work will be edited and published as a collection in French and English and launched during the Africa Writes Festival (UK) in 2017.

 Are you interested in collaborating across East Africa?

 The East Africa Arts programme offers grants for East African artists and cultural practitioners to travel and participate in cultural events in East Africa.